tagattie/FreeBSD-Private-CA/README.md

 cp signing-ca.crt ../signing-ca
 ```

-(Optional) Strip the text part from the signing CA's certificate.
+Strip the text part from the signing CA's certificate for later use.

 ```shell
 cd ../signing-ca
 ./01_strip_crt_text.sh
 ```

-Now, you are all set for signing server/client certificates.
+Now you are all set for signing server/client certificates.

 ## Creating Server/Client Certificate